AhmedMahmoudAbdelfatah/share-prompt/README.md

 # Share Prompt

 Share Prompt is a web application that allows users to share their creative prompts and browse other users' prompts.
 Users can log in by Google account or GitHub account, create a post with a tag, view all posts and search them by username, tag, or prompt, update their posts later, and copy the prompt of any post to their clipboard.
-Feel free to visist the website (https://share-prompt-sepia.vercel.app)
+Feel free to visit the website (https://share-prompt-sepia.vercel.app)

 ## Technologies